livingcomputermuseum/ContrAlto/Contralto/readme.txt

 The other panes in the debugger are:

-Disk:    Shows registers and other status of the disk hardware
+Disk:    Shows registers and other status of the disk hardware.

 Tasks:   Shows the current microcode task status.
 The "T" column indicates the
          task name, "S" indicates the status ("W"akeup and "R"unning), and the